I’ve traveled a lot on my own.

 You put your big girl pants on and go by yourself.

-If you have been thinking about heading to the Big Apple but don’t have anyone to travel with, here are my top 10 tips on how to travel to New York by yourself.
+If you have been thinking about heading to the Big Apple but don’t have anyone to travel with, here are my top 10 tips for traveling to New York alone.

 So what does it mean to blend in?
 Catch the subway.
 Dine where the locals go, which means avoiding touristy chain restaurants (particularly in Times Square).
 Dine at restaurants later in the evening.